hasura/react-apollo-todo/react-apollo/tutorial/app/online-users/Index.md

 Again, we are making use of `client.mutate` to update the `users` table of the database.

 Great!
-Now the metadata about whether the user is online or not will be available in the backend.
+Now the metadata about whether the user is online will be available in the backend.
 Let's now do the integration to display realtime data of online users.